Health and the NHS

 The National Health Service (NHS) is the publicly funded healthcare system for England, Wales, Scotland and Northern Ireland.

-The Foreign and Commonwealth Office pays the Immigration Health Surcharge on your behalf as part of your Tier 4 visa application and this allows you to access the National Health Service in the UK for free.
+The Foreign, Commonwealth and Development Office pays the Immigration Health Surcharge on your behalf as part of your Student visa application and this allows you to access the National Health Service in the UK for free.
 The NHS provides emergency treatment to all.

 If you live in England check the NHS website: www.nhs.uk for further information.